bsdalil/CyberSecurity/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The most machines on the internal network are not exposed to the public Internet.

-Only the Jump-Box machine can accept connections from the Internet.
+Only the Jump-Box machine can accept connections from the public Internet.
 Access to this machine is only allowed from the following IP addresses:
 My Public IP Address

 Machines within the network can only be accessed by Jump-Box (10.1.0.4).